 Today we’re going to look at one of the greatest chess games of all time, from the World Championship Match 1985 between two of the greatest chess players, Anatoly Karpov and Garry Kasparov.
-Before going to the game, I’d like to remind you of the survey we’re conducting.

 After 48 games had been played in the Karpov-Kasparov World Championship Match 1984, the event was cancelled while it was still in progress.
 The FIDE president stated that the match had “exhausted the physical, if not the psychological resources, of not only the participants but all those connected with the match…” No winner was declared, so Anatoly Karpov retained the title.
 That’s how a new World Championship Match began in 1985 between the two great players.